ranirp/ranirp/README.md

 - 🛠️ DevOps, cloud infrastructure & scalable architectures
 - 🚀 AI-powered automation tools to supercharge developer productivity

-⚡ Fueled by coffee ☕ powered by code 💻 and always debugging life’s mysteries....<br><br>
+⚡ Fueled by coffee ☕,  powered by code 💻,  and always debugging life’s mysteries.......<br><br>

 📫 Let’s turn 'What if?' into 'It works!' —hit me up

 ## 🌐 Socials: